History of the Church of Jesus Christ of Latter-day Saints: Early history (1820s to 1846)

 Pioneer era (c.
 1846 to c.
-1890)
+1900)

 Migration to Utah and colonization of the West

-Under the leadership of Brigham Young, Church leaders planned to leave Nauvoo, Illinois in April 1846, but amid threats from the state militia, they were forced to cross the Mississippi River in the cold of February.
-They eventually left the boundaries of the United States to what is now Utah where they founded Salt Lake City.
+Under the leadership of Brigham Young, church leaders planned to leave Nauvoo, Illinois in April 1846, but amid threats from the state militia, they were forced to cross the Mississippi River in the cold of February.
+They eventually left the boundaries of the United States to what is now Utah, where they founded Salt Lake City.

 The groups that left Illinois for Utah became known as the Mormon pioneers and forged a path to Salt Lake City known as the Mormon Trail.
-The arrival of the original Mormon Pioneers in the Salt Lake Valley on July 24, 1847, is commemorated by the Utah State holiday Pioneer Day.
+The arrival of the Mormon Pioneers in the Salt Lake Valley on July 24, 1847, is commemorated by the Utah State holiday Pioneer Day.

-Groups of converts from the United States, Canada, Europe, and elsewhere were encouraged to gather to Utah in the decades following.
-Both the original Mormon migration and subsequent convert migrations resulted in much sacrifice and quite a number of deaths.
+Groups of converts from the United States, Canada, Europe, and elsewhere were encouraged to gather in Utah in the following decades.
+Both the original Mormon migration and subsequent convert migrations resulted in many deaths.
 Brigham Young organized a great colonization of the American West, with Mormon settlements extending from Canada to Mexico.
 Notable cities that sprang from early Mormon settlements include San Bernardino, California, Las Vegas, Nevada, and Mesa, Arizona.

 Brigham Young's early theocratic leadership

-Following the death of Joseph Smith, Brigham Young stated that the Church should be led by the Quorum of the Twelve Apostles (see Succession Crisis).
-Later, after the migration to Utah had begun, Brigham Young was sustained as a member of the First Presidency on December 25, 1847, (Wilford Woodruff Diary, Church Archives), and then as President of the Church on October 8, 1848.
-(Roberts, Comprehensive History of the Church, 3:318).
+Following the death of Joseph Smith, Brigham Young stated that the church should be led by the Quorum of the Twelve Apostles (see succession crisis).
+Later, after the migration to Utah had begun, Young was sustained as a member of the First Presidency on December 25, 1847, and then as President of the Church on October 8, 1848.

-One of the reasons the Saints had chosen the Great Basin as a settling place was that the area was at the time outside the territorial borders of the United States, which Young had blamed for failing to protect Mormons from political opposition from the states of Missouri and Illinois.
-However, in the 1848 Treaty of Guadalupe Hidalgo, Mexico ceded the area to the United States.
-As a result, Brigham Young sent emissaries to Washington, D.C. with a proposal to create a vast State of Deseret, of which Young would naturally be the first governor.
+In the 1848 Treaty of Guadalupe Hidalgo, Mexico ceded the area to the United States.
+As a result, Brigham Young sent emissaries to Washington, D.C. with a proposal to create a vast State of Deseret, of which Young would be the first governor.
 Instead, Congress created the much smaller Utah Territory in 1850, and Young was appointed governor in 1851.
 Because of his religious position, Young exercised much more practical control over the affairs of Mormon and non-Mormon settlers than a typical territorial governor of the time.

 For most of the 19th century, the LDS Church maintained an ecclesiastical court system parallel to federal courts, and required Mormons to use the system exclusively for civil matters, or face church discipline.